NateDogg1999/PublicProjects/README.txt

 Unfortunately, school has prevented me from making a proper project that would show my current abilities.

 The "IndeedScraper.lnk" shortcut has been included to run the program without needing to have a python interpreter with all the dependencies installed.

+Running the program will update the "Jobs.sqlite" database that can be viewed with DB Browser for SQLite.